-The annual budget serves as the foundation for the City's financial planning and control.
-Each fall, staff from each of the City's departments will submit requests and discuss needs for budgetary appropriation related to the upcoming fiscal year.
-Using these requests, as well as personnel expense, benefit expense, and revenue projections produced by the finance department, the city manager prepares a preliminary budget.
-This is presented to the Mayor and City Council for discussion during workshops and public hearings, before ultimately approving a budget.
-By state statute, this budget must be adopted and filed with the State prior to March 15th of each year.
-The state mandates legal spending control at the function level, which consists of Public Safety, Public Works, Health and Social Services, Culture and Recreation, Community and Economic Development, General Government, Capital Projects, Debt Service, and Business-type.
+The City's annual budget serves as the foundation for financial planning and control.
+Each fall, staff from each of the City's departments submits budgetary requests and discusses appropriation levels for their department related to the upcoming fiscal year.
+Using these requests as well as staffing and revenue projections produced by the finance department, the city manager prepares a preliminary budget.
+The proposed budget is presented to the Mayor and City Council for discussion during workshops, and a public hearing is held before Council ultimately votes on the City's budget.
+By state statute, the budget for each fiscal year must be adopted by the Council and filed with the State prior to March 15th of the preceding fiscal year.
+The state mandates that the City maintain legal spending control at the function level, which consists of Public Safety, Public Works, Health and Social Services, Culture and Recreation, Community and Economic Development, General Government, Capital Projects, Debt Service, and Business-type expenditures.